ahmccormick/GEBV_Explorer/README.md

 ```

-··
-Data
+## Data

-··
-App contains the GEBV data for 13 agronomic traits and 16 quality traits for the Capsicum core collection (n=423).··
+-App contains the GEBV data for 13 agronomic traits and 16 quality traits for the Capsicum core collection (n=423)
-Quality traits: data/GEBV_quality_core_16traits_n423.csv··
+-Quality traits: data/GEBV_quality_core_16traits_n423.csv
-Agronomic traits: data/GEBVs_core_13_agronomic_traits_avg.csv
+-Agronomic traits: data/GEBVs_core_13_agronomic_traits_avg.csv

-··
-Usage
+## Usage
-··
-Adjust sliders on the left to filter lines by any GEBV trait or combination.··
+-Adjust sliders on the left to filter lines by any GEBV trait or combination.
-The filtered table updates in real time.··
+-The filtered table updates in real time.
-Explore any two-trait combinations in the scatterplot (default: Yield vs. Brix).··
+-Explore any two-trait combinations in the scatterplot (default: Yield vs. Brix).
-Red points highlight the lines that meet all of your threshold criteria.··
+-Red points highlight the lines that meet all of your threshold criteria.
-Download filtered lines as a CSV.
+-Download filtered lines as a CSV.